What is considered skilled nursing in adult day health?

 (iii) Administering and managing infusion therapy; or

-(6) Medically necessary skilled nursing services, by way of example, do not
+(6) Medically necessary skilled nursing services, by way of example, do not include:

 (a) Reminding or coaching the client;

-(b) Monitoring of a medical condition that does not require frequent skilled nursing intervention or a change in physician treatment orders, or where there is no reasonable expectation that skilled services will maintain, improve, or slow the effect of a progressive disabling condition on the pain, health or functioning of a client;
+(b) Monitoring of a medical condition that does not require frequent skilled nursing intervention or a change in authorizing practitioner treatment orders, or where there is no reasonable expectation that skilled services will maintain, improve, or slow the effect of a progressive disabling condition on the pain, health or functioning of a client;

 (c) Medication assistance when the client is capable of self-administration or is having this need met through paid or unpaid caregivers;